Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 4 - Contributing.md

 Practically non-existant but I would be happy if you added some.

+I'm using `rstest` for tests, and you can see an example in `manifest_model.rs`.
+Just make sure to somewhat follow that example.

 ## Documentation

 Make sure this documentation is up to date.
 If you add a command or flag, make sure to